Yoga

 1. Bird Dog Pose (Parsva Balasana)

-This is a great pose because it combines so many different muscle groups in a single exercise.
-It targets the core, hips, back and shoulders, and, to maintain stability, you’ll also be working your hamstrings, obliques, piriformis, pelvic floor muscles, serratus, pecs, and triceps.
+This pose is great because it combines many different muscle groups in a single exercise.
+It targets the core, hips, back, and shoulders -- to maintain stability, you’ll also be working your hamstrings, obliques, piriformis, pelvic floor muscles, serratus, pecs, and triceps.
 It’s quite a list!

 And, before you dismiss this pose, it really does look easier than it actually is – especially as you continue holding the position (don’t forget to breathe!)